painting a room

 • Roller trays to fit each size of roller

-• A good quality set of paint brushes
+• A set of paintbrushes

 • Buckets